Code-Institute-Submissions/the-new-dukes/README.md

 }
 ```

 ## Difficulties
 #### Especially at the beginning of the project, I had a problem using the fourth version of Bootstrap with instructions for the grid design of the course, meant for version 3.3.7.
 Eventually, following advice given by my first mentor, I decided to start over, using version 3.3.7.
 #### This proved difficult in the last stages of the project, when the Jumbotron Navbar and Footer were not responding as intended in smallest screens.
 This was eventually solved through the use of Media Queries, but I wish to keep working on this project and completely redo it with Bootstrap 4 and make sure the responsiveness does not get out of hand.

 ## Content
 #### All content was provided by Marcus Newman, member of The New Dukes.
 #### The New Dukes is not a for profit organization.
-#### The New Dukes and I are aquainted through the Sheffield comedy scene, as I too am a comedy performer.
+#### The New Dukes and I are acquainted through the Sheffield comedy scene, as I too am a comedy performer.